dosrih/home_work/home_work.md

-4.«The only thing that stands between you and your dream is the will to try and the belief that it is actually possible.» 5.«Challenges are what make life interesting and overcoming them is what makes life meaningful.» 6.«Forget all the reasons it won’t work and believe the one reason that it will.»
+4.«The only thing that stands between you and your dream is the will to try and the belief that it is actually possible.» 5.«Challenges are what make life interesting and overcoming them is what makes life meaningful.» 6.«Forget all the reasons it won’t work and believe the one reason that it will.» 7.What seems to us as bitter trials are often blessings in disguise.